maurijlozano/CUBES/Readme.md

 3. calculate the correspondence analysis of RSCU using [CodonW software](http://codonw.sourceforge.net/).
 At this point, the pipeline generates plots of the first 2 components of COA, both for genes and codons, including the modal sequences
 4. calculate the adaptation index s-tAI and the GC3 content, using RGF (eg. relative content of tRNA genes for each amino-acid) and the evolutionary distance between core genomes (which can be obtained from Edgar software), which must be supplied by the user.
 As a result, the script outputs tables and plots showing the variation of these indexes in function of the evolutionary distance.
 5. generate a distance tree based on the tRNA gene content (which must be supplied, e.g from [GtRNAdb](http://gtrnadb.ucsc.edu/) data base) as in [Novoa *et al.* 2012](https://doi.org/10.1016/j.cell.2012.01.050)
-6. Finally, two plots, one showing the change in the codon use frequencies (CUF) for each codon and the corresponding *w*, and the other, a histogram of the difference in CUF for the initial and the most ancestral cores and the putatively highly expressed genes (PHE) is created.
+6. Finally, two plots are created.
+One showing the change in the codon use frequencies (CUF) for each codon and the corresponding *w*, and the other, a heatmap of the difference in CUF between: a.the initial and the most ancestral core-genomes, b. the initial core-genome and the putatively highly expressed genes (PHE).
 ----------

 ## Installation